跳至內容

 Serious And Not-So-Serious: Martin Reyna in 14 Questions

-At IdeelArt, we believe that every artist has a story worth sharing, both inside and outside the studio.
-In this series, we ask 14 questions that mix the serious with the not-so-serious, inviting our artists to reveal both their creative vision and their everyday quirks.
+At IdeelArt, we believe an artist’s story is told both inside and outside the studio.
+In this series, we pose 14 questions that bridge the gap between creative vision and everyday life, mixing professional insight with the personal quirks that make each artist unique.

 From life-changing moments to favorite rituals, from big dreams to small surprises, discover a more personal side of Martin Reyna.